kubernetes/website/docs/user-journeys/users/application-developer/intermediate.md

 * [Imperative with local configuration files](/docs/tutorials/object-management-kubectl/imperative-object-management-configuration/){:target="_blank"} (typically YAML)
 * [Declarative with local configuration files](/docs/tutorials/object-management-kubectl/declarative-object-management-configuration/){:target="_blank"} (typically YAML)

 There are pros and cons to each approach, though the *declarative approach* (e.g. `kubectl apply -f`) may be most helpful in production.
 With this approach, you rely on local YAML files as the source of truth about your desired state.
-This enables you to track and version control your configuration.
+This enables you to version control your configuration, which is helpful for code reviews and audit tracking.

 For additional configuration best practices, familiarize yourself with [this guide](/docs/concepts/configuration/overview/){:target="_blank"}.